tubtubs/EmoteButtons/readme.md

 -If there are any further issues with installation, ensure that *EmoteButtons.toc* is in the root folder.
 There should be no subdirectories.
 Eg: *C:\Games\WoW\Interface\Addons\EmoteButtons\EmoteButtons.toc*

 # Expanded on QuippeR's work, now features:
--Expanded left and right wings, up to 8 buttons
+* Expanded left and right wings, up to 8 buttons
--Added an additional far left and far right wing -Added sophisticated DeckBuilder, allowing fully customization of buttons -All new icon picker, featuring an expanded set of icons -Advanced config, featuring importing/exporting profiles -Macro support
+* Added an additional far left and far right wing
+* Added sophisticated DeckBuilder, allowing fully customization of buttons
+* All new icon picker, featuring an expanded set of icons
+* Advanced config, featuring importing/exporting profiles
+* Macro support
--All new layout, featuring 250+ emotes, slash commands, and macros -Ace Minimap Icon and Dropdowns (2.03)
+* All new layout, featuring 250+ emotes, slash commands, and macros
+* Ace Minimap Icon and Dropdowns (2.03)